onfido/onfido-ios-sdk/README.md

     }
 ```

-# Deployemnt
+# App Store submission

-Due to the fact that the Onfido SDK is a precompiled framework, we have precompiled the SDK in Debug and Release.
-Import different pods for the different distributions:

-* Debug - Include `pod 'Onfido'` to your project.
-* Release - Include `pod 'Onfido-Release'` to your project.
+During development it is OK to use `pod 'Onfido'` but that will fail App Store submission.
+Please use `pod 'Onfido-Release'` in your Podfile for App Store submission.

+For more information as to why we do this please check out our [FAQ's](docs/FAQ.md)

 # Sample App